 As soon as the above display appears on the panel, push the "Jet" button once to start Pump 1 in low-speed and then again to switch to high-speed.
 Also, push the Pump 2 or "Aux" button, if you have a 2nd pump, to turn it on.
 The pumps will now be running in high-speed to facilitate priming.
 If the pumps have not primed after 2 minutes, and water is not flowing from the jets in the spa, do not allow the pumps to continue to run.
 Turn off the pumps and repeat the process.
 Note: Turning the power off and back on again will initiate a new pump priming session.
 Sometimes momentarily turning the pump off and on will help it to prime.
 Do not do this more than 5 times.
-If the pump(s) will not prime, shut off the power to the spa and refer to page 17.
+If the pump(s) will not prime, shut off the power to the spa and follow the instructions shown for removing air locks in the installation instructions section of this manual.